FREE SHIPPING on orders of $85 or more

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Kenward include Kenwood, Kentwood, Kenward, Kentward, Kenswood and others.

 This web page shows only a small excerpt of our Kenward research.
-Another 305 words (22 lines of text) covering the years 1086 and 1274 are included under the topic Early Kenward History in all our PDF Extended History products.
+Another 305 words (22 lines of text) covering the years 1086 and 1274 are included under the topic Early Kenward History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Kenward Notables in all our PDF Extended History products.
+More information is included under the topic Early Kenward Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: